DECODING CHAINS - PART 1

 When you open a new chain, you can also use this field to check that you’re starting from the beginning of the chain and raise an error or a warning if that's not the case.

 Below is a screenshot of the Eikon Quote object with the Display All Fields mode activated.
-In this mode the Eikon Quote object allows you to click on Prev links to move up the chain.
+In this mode the Eikon Quote object allows you to click on Prev links (LONGPREVLR in the below example) to move up the chain.

 In the Dow Jones chain example, you may have noticed that the chain contains 31 elements while the Dow Jones index only has 30 constituents.
 If you have a closer look at the first Chain Record (0#.DJI) you’ll see that the first link (LONGLINK1) references an instrument that is not a Dow Jones constituent but the Dow Jones index itself (.DJI)

 The first element of the Dow Jones chain (0#.DJI).